StarCraft II: Versus

 The versus mode can be 1v1, 2v2, 3v3, 4v4, with the numbers indicating the number of players per team.
 The 1v1 mode is the most well-known one, and the basis for the esport competition (see below).
 In it, the players collect experience points and achievements, but these do not affect future gameplay per se.
 The complexity of the game grows as the player progresses through the ranks, based on a matchmaking system that is based on the number of wins and losses.
 The so-called "ladder", the ordering of all players, is organized per geographic region, and consists of tiers called leagues, ranging from the lowest bronze, through silver, gold, platinum, diamond, master and in turn the highest, grandmaster league.

 As the number of players per team grows, the maps they can play on typically change as well.
 It is also possible to play multiplayer tournaments in each team size, where a team either wins or is eliminated.
 The versus mode also includes the "Archon" option, where the matches are ostensibly 1v1 but more than one human player control what is usually controlled by a single person.

 Co-op

-The co-op mode involves two human players playing against an A.I. using special hero characters, and where collecting XP leads to leveling up that in turn affects future gameplay.
-The heroes are modeled after the characters from the single-player campaign, amended with extra abilities.
-This mode also features what is called "mutations", where the game parameters change in order to present a bigger challenge.
-There are 18 co-op commanders in total to choose from, divided evenly between the three races (6 of each).
-The co-op mode takes heroes from the main game storyline although not all heroes (46 heroes) are playable characters.
+The co-op mode throws two players into intense battles against a powerful A.I., with each player controlling unique hero commanders inspired by characters from the main campaign.
+As matches progress, players earn XP, level up their commanders, and unlock upgrades and abilities that can dramatically change future runs and strategies.
+Each commander brings a distinct playstyle, encouraging teamwork, experimentation, and replayability.

+To keep every mission fresh, the mode also introduces “Mutations” — special gameplay modifiers that can drastically increase the challenge with tougher enemies, unpredictable effects, and chaotic battlefield conditions.
+Players can choose from 18 commanders in total, evenly split across the three races, each offering their own units, powers, and tactical advantages.
+While the mode draws heavily from the game’s massive roster of 46 story heroes, only selected characters are fully playable in co-op.